-- Use of Residence.
+Use of Residence.
 The Tenant shall have the right to the exclusive use and occupancy of the Residence as a private dwelling.
 The Residence shall be used only for residential purposes.
 The Residence shall be the sole and exclusive dwelling Unit of the Tenant and any and all Household Members.
 No Tenant or Household Member may maintain another residence while this Lease is in force.
 The Unit must be the principle place of residence for the duration of the lease.
 The Tenant shall not, in whole or in part, assign this Lease, or sublet or transfer possession of any part or all of the Residence.
 The Tenant shall not give accommodations to boarders or lodgers.
-Tenants may provide reasonable accommodations for their guests and visitors, but shall promptly obtain Management's written approval for the presence of any such person - 2.
-Legal Profit Making Activities.
+Tenants may provide reasonable accommodations for their guests and visitors, but shall promptly obtain Management's written approval for the presence of any such person

+- 2. Legal Profit Making Activities.
 The Tenant or members of Tenant's Household may engage in legal profit making activities at the dwelling Unit only with the written consent of Landlord.
 Any legal profit making activities must be incidental to the primary use of the dwelling Unit as a residence.
 If Tenant receives written approval from Landlord to conduct the business, the business conducted at the Dwelling Unit may not infringe on the rights of other Tenants.
 Additionally, all such business-related uses of the Dwelling Unit must meet all zoning requirements and the Tenant must have proper business licenses.
-The sale of firearms on Housing Authority property as a profit-making activity is prohibited.
-Such activity shall be deemed to be a substantial breach of a material term of the Lease and will result in termination of the Lease. - 3.
+The sale of firearms on any Housing Authority property (including Gateway Crossing) as a profit-making activity is prohibited.
+Such activity shall be deemed to be a substantial breach of a material term of the Lease and will result in termination of the Lease.
+Daycare activities are not permitted at Gateway Crossing. - 3.
 Policy for Live-in Aides.
 With the consent of the Landlord, a live-in aide may reside in the Unit after passing initial eligibility screening.
 Live-in-aides must abide by all provisions of the Lease.
-A live-in aide means a person who resides on a full-time basis with an elderly, near elderly, or disabled person and who: a) is determined to be essential to the care and well-being of the person; b) is not obligated for the support of the person; c) would not be living in the Unit except to provide the necessary supportive services; and d) no survivorship rights to unit if the person requiring aid vacates the unit for any reason, must immediately vacate the unit as well

-- 4. Abandonment of Unit.
+A live-in aide means a person who resides on a full-time basis with an elderly, near elderly, or disabled person and who: a) is determined to be essential to the care and well-being of the person; b) is not obligated for the support of the person; and c) would not be living in the Unit except to provide the necessary supportive services. - 4.
+Abandonment of Unit.
 Upon the abandonment of the Dwelling Unit, the Tenant appoints Landlord and/or Landlord's employees, as Tenant's agent, to remove all personal property of whatever nature, including furniture and equipment left in or about the Dwelling Unit.
-See also Lease Part II, G.4 and the ACOP. - 5.
+See also Lease Part II, G.4 and the ACOP. - 5-2.
 Parking Rules.
 Parking areas are to be used for licensed motor vehicles only.
 Due to limited space, other vehicles such as boats, trailers, and unlicensed vehicles are subject to towing at owner's risk and expense.
 Parking and/or driving are not permitted on the grass or Common Areas.
 No vehicle washing, greasing, changing oil, or major repairs to vehicles on streets or in parking areas are permitted.
 Tenant shall not place vehicle on a jack or jack stand except to change a flat tire.
 Tenant shall not leave vehicles unattended while on a jack.
 Tenant shall not place vehicle on ramps at any time.
-Tenants in Communities with designated parking lots must obtain a vehicle permit for each vehicle from the Central Office.
-Vehicles without permits are subject to being towed at owner's risk and expense.
-Visitors must park in designated visitor spaces and not use Tenant's parking spaces.
 See also the ACOP and the Parking Policy attached as an Exhibit to this Lease.